wp-plugins/anybackup/readme.txt

 Our unique features:

 *  Free for personal use
+*  One price, full product.
+No microtransactions or addon-fees
-*  No limits on restores
+*  No limits on restores, backups, or storage space
-*  No storage limits
-*  Live preview
+*  Live preview lets you test your backup anytime
 *  Zero-downtime restore
 *  One click migrations for switching hosts
 *  Works on low-memory VPS shared environments
-*  Very low impact on busy servers
 *  No configuration required
 *  Premium support includes a direct line to the engineers

 All data is stored on our secure servers in at least 3 different geological locations across the world.
-We are committed to helping you rest easy.

 For developers, our backup process is detailed in the [AnyBackup API](https://anybackup.io/api/).